 Why Use a Crate or Playpen for Labradoodle Puppy Care?

-A crate can be a useful and comforting tool or it can be an overused source of misery for your puppy.
+A crate can be a useful and comforting tool, or it can be an overused source of misery for your puppy.
 We suggest using a crate for very short periods of time during the day and for your puppy to sleep in at night.

-During the day there will come short periods of time where you have a task to do that requires your full attention.
+During the day, there will come short periods of time where you have a task to do that requires your full attention.
 While your puppy is still in the house training stage, the crate can be very valuable to you.
-By putting your puppy in the crate for short amounts of time during the day, say an hour, maybe two, you can accomplish what you must do and also help puppy control her bladder.
+By putting your puppy in the crate for short amounts of time during the day, say an hour, maybe two, you can accomplish what you must do and also help the puppy control her bladder.
 As soon as you let her out, immediately take her outdoors to relieve herself.
 Using the crate this way will encourage her to only go to the bathroom where it is appropriate to go.
-If your puppy is not crate trained already, you will have to work up to the hour or two hour mark.
+If your puppy is not crate trained already, you will have to work up to the hour or two-hour mark.

 By the time your puppy arrives, she should be able to sleep around 7 hours through the night in a crate.
-Of course all puppies are individuals and so the time can vary.
+Of course, all puppies are individuals, so the time can vary.
 Your Golden Xpress Labradoodle puppy is used to being in a crate, but she is also used to smelling and hearing her siblings nearby.
 She may have adjustments to make in her new home because of this.
 Another factor in labradoodle puppy care is that their little tummies often get upset over the first couple of weeks in their new homes.
 The water is different, she’s nervous, etc., so she may have to go outdoors to relieve herself a little more frequently.